“May your trails be crooked, winding, lonesome, dangerous leading to the most amazing view…” Edward Abbey

 - The hikes are worth it.
 The best views are from the toughest hikes.

 - If you plan on doing the tough hikes.
 Get a trekking pole.
 See amazon link below.

 Disclosure: Please be aware I get commissions for purchases made through links in this post at no additional cost to you.
 See Amazon Affiliate Disclosure

 5. Investing on good hiking shoes are really worth it.
 Your feet will thank me later.

 If you’re ready to book your next vacation.
-Check out the ff. deals below.
+Check out the following deals from Hotwire below.
 Please read full Disclosures